andresg9108/onep/README.md

 ...
 ~~~

-Now we will modify the file "../src/js/app.js", adding the lines that load the two new templates, as follows:
+Now we will modify the file "../src/js/app.js", adding the lines that load the two new templates, as follows.

 **File: ../src/js/app.js**